catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 [Download Firefox](https://www.mozilla.org/en-US/firefox/new/)

 It is recommended to have the last versions of all these components above for better compatibility.
+However, this tutorial was tested with: ...

+ * Firefox 56.0.1
+ * Geckodriver - v0.19.0-win64
+ * Selenium -3.6.0

 ### The application
-The application opens the Firefox, navigates to [https://www.google.com](https://www.google.com) and searches for ‘weather in Chisinau’.
+The application opens Firefox, navigates to [https://www.google.com](https://www.google.com) and searches for ‘weather in Chisinau’.

 There are a few steps we need to do to create our program:
-1. Create a project in IDE
+1. Create a project in the IDE
 2. Write the code
 	* Create a WebDriver instance.
 	* Navigate to a Web page [https://www.google.com](https://www.google.com).